 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment for elementary school teachers is projected to increase by 6% between 2014 and 2024.
-The BLS also reports that elementary teachers earned a median annual salary of $54,890 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for kindergarten and elementary school teachers is projected to increase by 3% between 2018 and 2028.
+The BLS also reports that these profressionals earned a median annual salary of $57,980 in 2018.

 Elementary school teacher positions usually require a bachelor's degree in education as well as completion of a supervised student teaching program.
 Additionally, public school teachers are required to obtain a state license; private schools may also require teachers to be licensed.